QuentinRa/blog.quentinra.dev/programming/web/javascript/socket.io/index.md

 </div><div>

-In your Application, you will need to init and close socket.io client.
-If you don't have one, then create add it to the MANIFEST.
+If you don't have one, you need to add a class [Application](/programming/web/android/activities/index.md#android-application).
+Inside, you will need to initialize and close socket.io client.

 ```diff
     <application